StarRocks/starrocks/docs/loading/InsertInto.md

 ### Insert data directly from files in an external source using FILES()

-From v3.1 onwards, StarRocks supports directly loading data from files in an external source using the INSERT command and the [FILES()](../sql-reference/sql-functions/table-functions/files.md) function, saving you from the trouble of creating an external table first.
+From v3.1 onwards, StarRocks supports directly loading data from files on cloud storage using the INSERT command and the [FILES()](../sql-reference/sql-functions/table-functions/files.md) function, thereby you do not need to create an external catalog or file external table first.
+Besides, FILES() can automatically infer the table schema of the files, greatly simplifying the process of data loading.

-Currently, the FILES() function supports the following data sources and file formats:

-- **Data sources:**

-  - AWS S3

-- **File formats:**

-  - Parquet
-  - ORC

 The following example inserts data rows from the Parquet file **parquet/insert_wiki_edit_append.parquet** within the AWS S3 bucket `inserttest` into the table `insert_wiki_edit`: